wso2-attic/ballerina-message-broker/tools/README.md

 # Performance testing tool for ballerina-message-broker

 This tool allows ballerina message broker developers to get an idea about the performance of the message broker after a modification is done in the code.
-Following criteria is going to be used in evaluating the performance.
+Following criteria is used in evaluating the performance.

-- Connection Load  - The number of message producers, or message consumers, or the number of concurrent connections a system can support.
+- Connection Load  - The number of message producers , or the number of concurrent connections a system can support.
 - Message throughput - The number of messages or message bytes that can be pumped through a messaging system per second.
-- Latency - The time it takes a for a particular message to be delivered from message producer to message consumer.

 ## How to use